Valencian language: Official status

 Passed in 1983, the Law on the Use and Teaching of Valencian develops this framework, providing for the implementation of a bilingual educational system, regulating the use of Valencian in the public administration and judiciary system, where citizens can freely use it when acting before both, or establishing the right to be informed by media in Valencian among others.

 Valencian is also protected under the European Charter for Regional or Minority Languages, ratified by Spain.
 However, the Committee of Experts of the Charter has pointed out a considerable number of deficiencies in the application of the Charter by the Spanish and Valencian governments.

 Distribution and usage

 Distribution

 Unlike in other bilingual autonomous communities, Valencian has not historically been spoken to the same extent throughout the Valencian Community.
 Slightly more than a quarter of its territory, equivalent to 10-15% of the population (its inland and southernmost areas), is Spanish-speaking since the Middle Ages.

 Additionally, it is also spoken by a small number of people in the Carche comarca, a rural area in the Region of Murcia adjoining the Valencian Community.
 Nevertheless, Valencian does not have any official recognition in this area.
 Nowadays about 600 people are able to speak Valencian in Carche.

-The Valencian language is traditionally spoken along the coast and in some inland areas in the provinces of Alicante and Castellón, from Vinaròs (northernmost point of the extension of Valencian on the coast of the Valencian Community) to Guardamar (southernmost point of Valencian).
+The Valencian language is traditionally spoken along the coast and in some inland areas in the provinces of Alicante and Castellon, from Vinaròs (northernmost point of the extension of Valencian on the coast of the Valencian Community) to Guardamar (southernmost point of Valencian).
+(Note: Historically, the southernmost point of Valencian in the Kingdom of Valencia was Orihuela (Oriola).
+It was also spoken in further areas in Murcia (including the area of Cartagena), however it became extinct in the majority of the region.)
+It is spoken by approximately 2 million people (2008).